 Robert and Penny Fox Historic Costume Collection at Drexel University

 One of the signature design features for fashion designer Nicole Miller is her use of bold, themed prints for her scarves and ties.
 Within these themes, Miller has often returned to the use of food and drink to create bright and energetic designs.
 The FHCC will showcase these drink related objects, while also inviting visitors to take part in designing their own drink-themed patterns using reproduced design elements from Miller’s iconic prints.

 Shane Confectionery & The Franklin Fountain’s Collection of Confectionery & Ice Cream History

 Explore the Golden Age of the American soda fountain and ice cream parlor with Shane Confectionery & The Franklin Fountain.
-Check out their collections to learn why this aspect of American culture coincided with the Temperance Movement, and investigate the diverse botanicals used in the earliest Root Beer recipes.
+Check out their collections to learn why this aspect of American culture coincided with the Temperance Movement, and sample early fountain drinks based on turn-of-the century receipt books.

 The Stoogeum: A Museum of Three Stooges Memorabilia

 Can you imagine seeing the Three Stooges with a drink in hand?
 The Stoogeum presents items detailing performances that the Stooges made at various night clubs across the country.
 See if you can plan a dinner on a budget at Slapsy Maxie’s in Hollywood and take a cocktail recipe home with you.

 From Hire’s Root Beer to Frank’s Black Cherry Wishniak, iconic soft drinks from Philadelphia’s history are highlighted in archival materials from Temple University Libraries’ Special Collections Research Center, including photographs, print advertisements, archival documents, and even a mini-zine all about soda.
 Think you know soda history?
 Test your knowledge with our trivia game.